blowdart/AspNetAuthorizationWorkshop/README.md

 }
 ```

-* Finally edit the Index view to display the name claim for the identity.
+* Finally edit the `Home\Index` view to display the name claim for the identity.
+Replace the contents of that view with the following code.
+This code is a little over complicated on purpose, as a user principal can contain more than one authenticated identity.
+This rarely happens, and frankly you'll know if you've written code to do this, but you should be aware of this edge case.

 ```
 @using System.Security.Claims;